gpstar81/GPStar-proton-pack/README.md

 Except that we have!
 Here is a [Walkthrough Video Contributed by JustinDustin](https://www.youtube.com/watch?v=mnfljGd5-uU) (YouTube, March 2023) showcasing several of the stock features in a converted pack/wand combination.
 Several optional features were implemented as part of this build using the Arduino platform.
 [![Haslab Proton Pack Arduino Powered Walkthrough Video](https://img.youtube.com/vi/mnfljGd5-uU/maxresdefault.jpg)](https://www.youtube.com/watch?v=mnfljGd5-uU)

-Additionally, this video covers several new updates in the months since, using the new gpstar controllers, as the [Optional Features and Menu Walkthrough](https://www.youtube.com/watch?v=ePXz99UawLQ) (YouTube, July 2023).
+Additionally, this video covers several new updates in the months since, using the new GPStar controllers, as the [Optional Features and Menu Walkthrough](https://www.youtube.com/watch?v=ePXz99UawLQ) (YouTube, July 2023).
 [![Optional Features and Menu Walkthrough Video](https://img.youtube.com/vi/ePXz99UawLQ/maxresdefault.jpg)](https://www.youtube.com/watch?v=mnfljGd5-uU)

 ## Viewing MD Files